Menu

 83 Station Road, Barnet, EN5 1PX

-Dental porcelain can be sculpted to closely replicate the look and shape of natural tooth enamel, while providing good strength and resilience.
+Dental porcelain can be expertly sculpted to closely mimic the appearance and form of natural tooth enamel, offering exceptional strength and durability.

-A crown is used to protect a tooth that has broken or is heavily decayed or filled.
-Crowns can also be used to improve teeth with severe wear and tear (due to erosion or grinding).
-Crowns can also protect teeth that have undergone root canal treatment, to support a partial denture, or used to restore dental implants.
-A crown can also be attached to a dental implant.
+A dental crown is employed to safeguard a tooth that has fractured or suffered extensive decay or filling.
+Additionally, crowns are utilised to enhance teeth subjected to significant wear and tear, whether due to erosion or grinding.
+They also serve to shield teeth following root canal treatment, provide support for a partial denture, or restore dental implants.
+Furthermore, a crown can be affixed to a dental implant.

-There are three basic types of dental crowns – porcelain, porcelain bonded to metal, and porcelain/Zirconium.
-They are created to feel and look like natural teeth.
-With good oral hygiene and maintenance crowns will provide excellent long term solution.
+There exist three fundamental types of dental crowns: porcelain, porcelain bonded to metal, and porcelain/Zirconium.
+Crafted to emulate the feel and appearance of natural teeth, these crowns offer a seamless blend with existing dentition.
+With proper oral hygiene and regular maintenance, crowns furnish a robust long-term solution.

 What are dental bridges?

-Dental bridges generally require the reduction of neighbouring teeth to make room for materials used to create the bridge.
+The installation of dental bridges typically involves the reduction of neighbouring teeth to accommodate the materials used in constructing the bridge.

 dental bridges